-3 Jeep XJ Frame Stiffeners to Keep Your Rig From Tearing Itself Apart
+3 Jeep XJ Frame Stiffeners to Keep Your Cherokee From Tearing Itself Apart

 Jeep XJs tick a lot of the boxes we want in an off road rig: They're light, cheap, have room for gear, and are pretty cheap to build.